folkertvanheusden/iESP/README.md

 requirements
 ------------
-* a Linux/\*BSD/Windows system or a supported microcontroller with an SD-card reader connected to it.
+* a Linux/\*BSD/Windows/Apple system with cmake and a C++ compiler

-* platformio (for microcontrollers)
+OR

-* cmake (for other systems)
+* a supported microcontroller with an SD-card reader connected to it and platformio

 compiling